-\IEEEpubidadjcol To address this issue, various methods have been developed aiming to enhance the model's ability on unseen domains.
+To address this cross-domain issue, including cross-region and cross-year issues, various methods have been developed aiming to enhance the model's ability on unseen domains.
 One effective approach involves training the model by incorporating multi-year data and the respective phonological metrics as the major inputs \cite{zhong2014efficient}.
 This method helps the model to capture the temporal variations in spectral patterns for target crops caused by changing environmental and climate conditions.
-However, their approach only enhances the model's ability to generalise over different years of the same region, while the cross-region issue remains unsolved.
-Transfer learning \cite{hao2020transfer, ge2021transferable, nowakowski2021crop, chew2020deep, kalita2023crop} is a potent method that harnesses knowledge acquired from a source domain to enhance performance in a target domain.
-This technique involves utilizing pre-trained models and fine-tuning them on the target domain using a small amount of labelled target domain data.
-By doing so, the model can swiftly adapt to new data distributions and achieve improved performance.
-This approach works well both on cross-region and cross-year scenarios.
-Yet, although the amount of labelled data required by fine-tuning a pre-trained model is much smaller than training a model from scratch, collecting labels for the target domain is still labour-intensive and time-consuming.
+Their methodology augments the model's proficiency in generalizing across diverse years within a singular region for which multi-annual ground truth data exists.
+However, the predicament of cross-regional issue remains unaddressed.